Household hazardous waste — the complete guide

 Three failure modes:

-1. Trash-truck fires.
+- Trash-truck fires.
 Lithium-ion batteries crushed by a compactor short-circuit and ignite.
-The Solid Waste Association of North America reported 1,800+ U.S. truck and facility fires from lithium batteries in 2022 alone — many traced to residential trash bags.
+The Solid Waste Association of North America reported 1,800+ U.S. truck and facility fires from lithium batteries in 2022 alone.
+Many were traced to residential trash bags.

-2. Worker injury.
+- Worker injury.
 Sanitation workers handle bags by hand.
-Broken fluorescent tubes (mercury vapor), spilled motor oil, corrosive cleaning products — these don't carry "danger" labels through a black trash bag.
+Broken fluorescent tubes (mercury vapor), spilled motor oil, and corrosive cleaning products do not carry "danger" labels through a black trash bag.

 The 4 ways to safely dispose of HHW

 The default.
 Every county in the country runs an HHW program, paid for through resident waste fees.
-Most are free for residents; some charge non- residents a small fee.
-Hours vary — most are open weekdays + Saturday mornings.
+Most are free for residents.
+Some charge non-residents a small fee.
+Hours vary, but most are open weekdays and Saturday mornings.

 2. Retailer take-back (item-specific)